uliwitness/chirp/README.txt

 USAGE
 -----

-Call up the index.php page.
-Write tweets, and they will be added to an RSS feed file.
-Call up the RSS feed by viewing index.php?do=exchangerss
+index.php                   -   Write tweets, and they will be added to an RSS feed file. index.php?do=exchangerss    -   View the RSS feed of your own tweets, which is the URL that others will subscribe to. index.php?do=directory      -   View the user directory and/or follow someone.